mixu/useradmin/readme.md

 * Twitter login!
 Requires that you enable the kohana-oauth module from the core.
 * Google and Yahoo login!
 Uses LightOpenID which is bundled in the repo.
 I had a look at Janrain's popular library, but to me if you let your library generate errors on PHP 5.0.0 - 5.3.0 and have dozens of pending issues and pull requests - then you just don't care about supporting your library.
 So not using Janrain's lib.
 * Refactored 3rd party account provider code for better extensibility.
 * Changed from Facebook Javascript API (which had some reports of problems) to PHP/redirect based API.
+No popups during login, just a redirect!
 * Database changes to allow user to be associated with more service providers.
 See MIGRATION below if you used had the Facebook login enabled previously and want to migrate the accounts.
 * Included Datatable helper which helps when working with pagination links in tables.